Dog Breeds Directory:

 Briard: The Loyal and Majestic French Shepherd

 Welcome to our extensive guide on the Briard, a breed renowned for its intelligence, loyalty, and striking appearance.
-This page is dedicated to exploring the Briard, a versatile and protective breed known for its long, flowing coat and distinctive expression.
+The Briard is a versatile and protective breed known for its long, flowing coat and distinctive expression.

 Physical Characteristics